Red Hat System Administration II (RH134)

 Red Hat Online Learning features the same high-quality course content found in their interactive classroom environments and is supplemented with 90-days of unlimited access to course content, 80 hours of cloud-based labs, and webinars from Red Hat experts – all of which is optimized for self-study, giving you the practical and applied knowledge you need to advance your skills, prepare for hands-on certification exams, and to further your career.
 Learn more about Red Hat Online Learning (R) here.
 Course must be completed within 90 days after purchase.

-- Install Red Hat Enterprise Linux using Kickstart
+- Install Red Hat Enterprise Linux using scalable methods

 Register 21 days before class start date and save 10%!
 Enter discount code EARLY10 during registration.